Directed Information Graphs: Graphical Model Identification -- General

-Identifying the minimum generative model graph by the Definition~\ref{def:MGMgrph} involves determining, for each process $\bX_i$, the minimal cardinality set $A(i)$ that satisfies \eqref{eq:MGM:a1}.
+Identifying the parent sets of each process $\bX_i$ requires determining the minimal cardinality set $A(i)$ that satisfies \eqref{eq:MGM:a1}.
 No search order is prespecified.
-Since the goal is to find the smallest $A(i)$, one approach is to test increasing sizes of subsets of potential parents.
-For instance, first the empty set $\emptyset$ is tested, then individual processes, then pairs of processes, etc. This would require calculating an exponential number of causally conditioned directed informations \eqref{eq:relDIMGM:ccdi}.

-An alternative method is motivated by causal Markov chains and Lemma~\ref{lem:caus_data_proc}.
-To find process $\bY$'s parents, start with the the subset of all other processes as a trivial causal Markov blanket and sequentially test each process, shrinking it down into the causal Markov boundary.
-This method is formally described in Algorithm~1.
+One approach to finding the smallest $A(i)$ is to test increasing sizes of subsets of potential parents.
+This would require calculating an exponential number of causally conditioned directed informations \eqref{eqn:defn:ccDirectedInformation}.
+An alternative method, motivated by Markov chains and Lemma~\ref{lem:caus_data_proc}, is to start with all other processes as a trivial Markov blanket and sequentially test and remove insignificant ones as described in Algorithm~1.